RKitarr/Green-Space-Project/README.md

 FROM UserActivity ua
 JOIN User u ON ua.UserID = u.UserID;

-UPDATE Maintenance
-SET cost = 2000
-WHERE MaintenanceID = 1;

-UPDATE User
-SET feedback = 'Excellent maintenance and clean environment!'
-WHERE UserID = 1;

-SELECT e.name AS EventName, g.name AS GreenspaceName, e.total_attendees
-FROM Event e
-JOIN Greenspace g ON e.GreenspaceID = g.GreenspaceID;

-DELETE FROM Event
-WHERE EventID = 1;

-DELETE FROM Facility
-WHERE FacilityID = 1;

 SELECT e.name AS EventName, g.name AS GreenspaceName, e.total_attendees
 FROM Event e
 JOIN Greenspace g ON e.GreenspaceID = g.GreenspaceID;